Deep symbolic regression for physics guided by units constraints: toward the automated discovery of physical laws: Introduction

 In the present study, we develop a foundational symbolic embedding for physics that enables the entire expression tree graph to be tackled, as well as local units constraints.
-This approach allows us to anticipate the required units for the subsequent symbol to be generated in a partially composed mathematical expression.
+Unlike previous attempts to consider units in which datasets were rendered dimensionless before applying standard SR techniques \citep{AIFeynman, SR_appli_exoplanet_units, SciMED}, our approach allows us to anticipate the required units for the subsequent symbol to be generated in a partially composed mathematical expression.
 By adopting this approach, we not only focus on training a neural network to generate increasingly precise expressions, as in \citet{PetersenDSR}, but we also generate labels of the necessary units and actively train our neural network to adhere to such constraints.
 In essence, our method equips the neural network with the ability to learn to select the appropriate symbol in line with local units constraints.

 To the best of our knowledge such a framework was never built before.
 This constitutes a first step in our planned research program of building a powerful general-purpose symbolic regression algorithm for astrophysics and other physical sciences.
 Our aim here is to present the algorithm to the community, show its workings and its potential, while leaving concrete astrophysical research applications to future studies.